MrBiniam/MovieClub/README.md

-# Movie-Rental-.NET-MVC
+# Movie Club
-The "Rental Store" project is a web application developed using ASP.NET Core, enabling users to browse, rent, and manage movies.
+The "Movie Rental" project is a web application developed using ASP.NET Core, enabling users to browse, rent, and manage movies.

 ### Admin View:
 <p align="center">